Free Boat (Vessel) Bill of Sale Form | PDF | Word

 Boat (Vessel) Bill of Sale Form

 A boat (vessel) bill of sale form can be used during the transfer of ownership of a watercraft.
-Its function is to consolidate all the information regarding the sale or gift of a watercraft, thus creating a receipt for the purchase.
-This information includes general details such as the purchase price, buyer/seller specifics, and the vessel’s HIN (Hull Identification Number).
-The contract benefits both parties and may even be legally required dependent upon which state the transaction is taking place.
+It consolidates information regarding the sale or gift of a boat, such as the purchase price, buyer/seller specifics, and the vessel’s HIN (Hull Identification Number).
+The contract benefits both parties and may even be legally required, dependent upon which state the transaction is taking place.

 BY STATE